Jaehui-Lee/CLI-Excel/README.md

     - Table
         - We changed the return type from string to void in the print_table() function and changed it to print to a specific WINDOW* using the ncurses function (2021/11/17)
         - Each time the print_table() function is called, the parser are called only once (reducing the amount of unnecessary computation) using RTTI pattern (2021/11/19)
+        - If you move the table with the arrow keys, the moved table is displayed (2021/12/01)
     - InitialPage (2021/11/10)
         - When the program starts, it displays the following user menu
             - Create New Excel